 I loved surfing the most, the ocean was the best.
 The waves are perfect for beginners and advanced surfers.
 As someone who lived in Alberta for most of his life, I can’t get enough of the beach and sun.

 Seminyak was probably my favourite area to live, as it provides the best value and is not too crazy like Kuta.
 Ubud and Canggu I didn’t love too much; there are so many tourists that it didn’t feel like Bali to me.

 Old Man is the best bar there, out in the open, and it turns into a beach party after it closes next door.

 There is an abundance of coffee shops and coworking spaces.
 Both were great.
 I checked out coworking spaces like Dojo and Outpost, but they are really expensive at about $300/month.

 I loved Bali.
-It is one of my favorite places in Asia.
-It’s so unique for it’s amazing surfing, cheap cost of living, and just peaceful and friendly vibe I felt.
+It is one of my favourite places in Asia.
+It’s so unique for its amazing surfing, cheap cost of living, and just peaceful and friendly vibe I felt.
 I can see why so many lists have Bali as a top place for Digital Nomads.
 I’ll be back here again, I am 100% sure of that!